Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 Black Pepper Shrimp

 This is not your typical sauteed shrimp.
 Asian flavors of oyster sauce and rice wine meld with black pepper and garlic to create an umami-rich sauce in less than 20 minutes.
-You will want to make steamed rice, noodles, or some crusty french bread so that not one drop of that amazing sauce goes to waste.
+You will want to make steamed rice, noodles, or some crusty french bread so that not one drop of that amazing black pepper shrimp and sauce goes to waste.

 © 2015 Linda Lum